cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

 3. the `connectionLimit` attribute is by default -1, as per PostgreSQL conventions.

-The declarative role management will ensure that PostgreSQL instances are in line with the spec.
+Declarative role management will ensure that PostgreSQL instances are in line with the spec.
 This means that if a user were to log onto the database and change role attributes there, the CloudNativePG operator would roll back those changes in the next reconciliation cycle.